yv/cwb3-python/doc/cwb_cl.rst

       by *offset*.
 This can be used to find sequences of one word following another, or of one sentence containing a match for *X* and the next containing a match for *Y*.

+.. py:class:: AttrDictionary

+   An *AttrDictionary* corresponds to the set of values that an attribute can take.
+It is useful to retrieve IDs or frequencies for the possible values of that attribute.

+   .. py:method:: __len__(self)

+   returns the number of possible values.
+This and the ``__getitem`` method make it possible to iterate over the attribute dictionary.

+   .. py:method:: get_word(self, n)

+   returns the attribute value corresponding to the numeric ID *n*.

+   .. py:method:: get_matching(self, pat)

+   returns a :py:class:`IDList` containing the numerical IDs of matching values.

+   .. py:method:: expand_pattern(self, pat, flags=0)

+   returns a list of strings for values matching the pattern.